mtumilowicz/zio2-fiber-workshop/README.txt

 * queues
     * The effectful, back-pressured ZIO Queue makes it easy to avoid blocked threads on Queues core operations such as offer and take.

+* Fiber Supervision
+    * In the main fiber we fork parent and parent in turn forks child.
+Then we interrupt parent when child is still doing work.
+What should happen to child here?
+    * ZIO implements a fiber supervision model
+        1. Every fiber has a scope
+        2. Every fiber is forked in a scope
+        3. Fibers are forked in the scope of the current fiber unless otherwise specified
+        4. The scope of a fiber is closed when the fiber terminates, either through success, failure, or interruption
+        5. When a scope is closed all fibers forked in that scope are interrupted
+    * The implication of this is that by default fibers can’t outlive the fiber that forked them
+    * If you do need to create a fiber that outlives its parent (e.g. to create some background process) you can fork a fiber on the global scope using forkDaemon. trait ZIO[-R, +E, +A] {
+      def forkDaemon: URIO[R, Fiber[E, A]]
+      }

+* Normally, fibers will be executed by ZIO’s default Executor.
+However, sometimes we may want to execute some or all of an effect with a particular Executor.
+We already saw an example of this with our discussion of the Blocking service.